LewisYoul/Curriculum_Vitae/README.md

 ## <a name="interests">Interests</a>

-add a personal interest to tech
+- Tennis fanatic

-- Tennis fanatic.
+- Music (previously played in bands around London and Portsmouth)
-- Music (previously played in bands around London and Portsmouth).
+- Developing my personal website with React JS
-- Coffee shops (a new development!).
+- Investigating new technologies

 ***